JuliaK-97/Furniture-Catalogue-SPA/README.md

 # Furniture-Catalogue-SPA
-SPA + FastAPI backend for digitizing furniture cataloguing workflows
+A single-page application (SPA) with a Node.js backend for digitizing furniture cataloguing workflows
 ---
 ## Overview
 This project replaces manual furniture cataloguing with a digital workflow that enables: